 As with most of the 1500 rail trails in the US today, the CRT will be heavily used for walking, jogging, cycling, and possibly rollerblading.
 Wheel chair users, dog walkers, birders, and parents pushing baby carriages will all find a home here.
 The CRT has the potential to become one of the most popular recreation facilities in Metrowest.

 The CRT will also be heavily used for transportation.
 Due to its close proximity to office buildings, shopping centers, schools, and residential areas, it will provide residents with an attractive alternative to driving.
 A planned connection to the commuter rail station in Natick center will open the door to even greater transportation use.

-The trail will use the Saxonville Branch rail line which travels southeast from Saxonville and joins the active Boston to Worcester commuter line in Natick Center.
+The trail follows the Saxonville Branch rail line which once travelled southeast from Saxonville to the active Boston to Worcester commuter line in Natick Center.
 Built in 1846, the historic Saxonville Branch was used to construct the dam for Lake Cochituate, which supplied water to the City of Boston from 1848 to 1951.
 The line also serviced the textile mills of Saxonville until 1973.

 Rail service along this section was discontinued in 1973.
 In 2010, the town purchased the entire right of way from the two prior owners, the Massachusetts Bay Transportation Authority (MBTA) and the Massachusetts Turnpike Authority (MTA) to facilitate work on the East Framingham Sewer Improvements Project.